-All the sections of the Report have been updated based on recent regulation amendments, updated website links and to comply with the updated reporting instructions.
-The report includes an assessment of laws and requirements for food and agricultural products imposed on imports.
-It is recommended that this report be read with the FAIRS - Certification Report (Click here to download the 2016 FAIRS Report) for a comprehensive understanding of the South African regulations, standards and import requirements.
+All the sections of the report have been updated based on recent amendments to regulations, updated website links and to comply with the updated reporting instructions.
+The report includes an assessment of laws and import requirements for food and agricultural products.
+It is recommended that this report be read with the FAIRS - Certification Report (Click here to download the 2018 FAIRS Report) for a comprehensive understanding of the South African regulations, standards and import requirements.